Differential proteomics analysis of the analgesic effect of electroacupuncture intervention in the hippocampus following neuropathic pain in rats

 In the nervous system, nerve injury and stress condition can cause oxidative damage to the cytoskeleton and membrane structures.
 In addition, significant energy production is required for protein expression and cellular defense mechanisms.
 This is supported by the increased expression of proteins involving antioxidative processes, neuronal integrity, and glycolysis/gluconeogenesis observed in the present study.

-reported differential changes in 36 hypothalamic proteins in a model of rat-tail neuropathic pain, which were all restored to control levels following EA of ST36.
+The goal of our study was to examine for proteins involved in the analgesic effect of EA.
+Although there are few comparable studies, using 2-DE-based proteomics, Sung et al. reported differential changes in 36 hypothalamic proteins in a model of rat-tail neuropathic pain, which were all restored to control levels following EA of ST36.
 Similar to our results, twenty-one of these proteins are involved in biological processes including enzyme metabolism and signal transduction, suggesting common mechanisms of EA-induced analgesia.

 The expression of three differential proteins (PITPNA, GOT1, and MBP) was further examined using quantitative real-time PCR and Western blot.
 Although changes in PITPNA and MBP mRNA were similar to that for 2-DE, there was no change in GOT1 mRNA.
 It is likely that this relates to mRNA-independent post-translational modification, trafficking, and degradation, as a large number of modification sites and domains exist in GOT1.